tighten/takeout/README.md

 Takeout is a Mac-based CLI tool for spinning up tiny Docker containers, one for each of your development environment dependencies.

+It's meant to be paired with a tool like [Laravel Valet](https://laravel.com/docs/valet).

-With `takeout enable mysql` you're running MySQL, and never have to worry about Homebrew MySQL again.
+With `takeout enable mysql` you're running MySQL, and never have to worry about managing or fixing Homebrew MySQL again.

 But you can also easily enable ElasticSearch, Postgres, MSSQL, Redis, and more, with a simple command.

-## History

-Tighten programmer [Jose Soto](https://twitter.com/josecanhelp) has long been advocating ([podcast](https://twentypercenttime.simplecast.com/episodes/jose-soto-docker-for-local-development), [Laracasts](https://laracasts.com/series/guest-spotlight/episodes/2)) the usage of simple, small Docker containers for local development dependencies.
-Instead of building your entire local dev stack using something like Vessel, you use your existing web server (likely Laravel Valet) but rely on Docker for managing your services like MySQL and Redis.

-Tighten programmer [Matt Stauffer](https://twitter.com/stauffermatt) thought of the idea of packaging Jose's way of working with Docker up into a simple command-line tool, and Takeout was born.

-**Example services:**
+**Current list of services:**
 - MySQL
 - Postgres
 - MSSQL